Tyler-Janvrin/C-Homework/tjanvrin_a1/readme.txt

 To run the code, run "java Scanner < yourfile.txt", where yourfile.txt can be whatever file you want the scanner to run on.

-On windows, "cat yourfile.txt | java Scanner > outputfile.txt" seems to work
+On windows, "cat yourfile.txt | java Scanner > outputfile.txt" seems to work.

+-

+For HYPHENATED and APOSTROPHIZED, I'm making the assumption that things like -dog or 'em are valid apostrophized words, because they are.
+I could have chosen differently, but this is what I chose to do.